Camden, New South Wales: Transport

 Between 1882 and 1963, Camden station connected Camden to Campbelltown and Sydney by the Camden railway line.
 Camden is served by Camden Airport, which is mostly used by trainee pilots for flying schools, the Australian Air League, and other forms of general aviation.

 Climate

 Camden has a humid subtropical climate (Köppen climate classification: Cfa).

 Education

 Camden is the location of research facilities for the veterinary and agricultural schools of the University of Sydney.
-The local government area has three public high schools, Camden High School, Elderslie High School and Elizabeth Macarthur High School, as well as eight Catholic and three Anglican schools.
+The local government area has four public high schools, Mount Annan High School, Camden High School, Elderslie High School and Elizabeth Macarthur High School, as well as eight Catholic and three Anglican schools.

 Culture

 The Camden Show is an annual event which combines amusement park attractions with the elements of a state fair.
 Camden is served by three local radio stations, 2MCR, Vintage FM and C91.3FM.
+Sydney radio station Gold 101.7 also serves Camden via a translator on 88.3 FM.
 Local newspapers are the Camden Advertiser, the District Reporter and the Macarthur Chronicle.